 We can apply curiosity to outside study as well, to the macro level of culture.
 When we ask questions of neighbors or co-workers we hear one person’s perspective.
 When we read books and articles, when we look at the history of a people group, when we begin observing the scope of a culture we see where their individual experience fits.
 We see them as a blade of grass in a larger field.
 This kind of interest is of equal importance to personal conversation because it provides context to cultural clashes (The rising tension and cries of outrage after Trayvon Martin’s murder, the riots in Ferguson or Baltimore after the deaths of Michael Brown and Freddie Gray, the controversy over the Black Lives Matter movement, and more) – where they came from, what led to them, how they impact people.
 Without curiosity we will judge those of other cultures.
 With curiosity we seek to understand and then empathize.

 We need relational, micro curiosity and macro curiosity to cross cultures well.
 It will be a life-long effort for the same reason that curiosity in relationship is – the endless rich depths of cultures reflect the endless rich depths of the individuals who form them.
 We will learn to respond to differences not as threats, our default position on the unknown, but as new aspects of something God made and we can learn to appreciate and love.
 We can learn to trust and we can gain trust.
 Curiosity born out of a desire to understand the creator of all nations and cultures will come to see those peoples and cultures as He does.

-This is an excerpt from my forthcoming book, The Curious Christian: How Discovering Wonder Enriches Every Part of Life, that is due to be released in early 2017.
+This is an excerpt from my new book, The Curious Christian: How Discovering Wonder Enriches Every Part of Life.

 If you would like to explore further and take a short (FREE) evaluation of your own curiosity visit CuriousChristianBook.com.